Animal Welfare Licensing Schemes

 - Canine & Feline Sector Group where all the guidance documents and the regulations are hosted

 - The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018

 - Procedural Notes for Local Authorities

-This licensing scheme has slightly wider scope in some respects, than the previous legislation, so please check the relevant guidance documents to ensure you comply with the new legislation.
-The new scheme will provide a star based risk rating system and will allow licences to run for up to 3 years, depending on their star rating.
+There is a star based risk rating system and will allow licences to run for up to 3 years, depending on their star rating.
+The star rating however does not reflect the care provided.
 The Procedural Notes for Local Authorities explain how the system will work in more detail.

 Please note that the licensing schemes for Dangerous Wild Animals and Zoos are unaltered by these changes.

 If you want to keep a dangerous wild animal, before you get the animal you must get a licence under the Dangerous Wild Animals Act 1976.

 This law was put in place to ensure that people who keep dangerous wild animals do not cause any risks to the public and safeguard the welfare of the animals.